Deuz SDK 2.0 is out — stores, guardrails, handoffs, and zero-config MCP. What is new in 2.0

 toolsToolSetEnables the agentic loop.
 See Tool Loop.

-The sampling and tool options come from CommonCallOptions and are shared with generateText and generateObject.
+The sampling and tool options come from CommonCallOptions and behave identically on generateText and generateObject.

 Return value